JoyPoint/MTK/README.md

 methods.
 It is arranged as a set of classes for **mimetic quadratures**, **mimetic interpolation**, and **mimetic discretization** methods for the numerical solution of ordinary and partial differential equations.

+An older version of this library is available outside of GitHub... just email me about it, and you can have it... it is ugly, yet functional and more complete.
     __________________________________________________________________

 ## 2. Dependencies